hotarakit/Hello/README.md

 ### Hello
-WELCOME TO MY README PAGE
+WELCOME TO MY PROFILE PAGE
 ###### About Me
 I'm currently working on a project for my Web Development Class